resitaydin/32-bits_MIPS_processor/README.md

 # 32-Bit MIPS Processor Project

-This project presents a structural Verilog implementation of a 32-bit MIPS processor using only structural Verilog HDL.
+This project presents a structural Verilog implementation of a 32-bit single cycle MIPS processor using only structural Verilog HDL.
 The project integrates the ALU design from a previous project and manages data through instructions.mem, registers.mem, and memory.mem.

 # Simulation Files